SnakeSolid/java-primitive-collections/docs/architecture.md

 - **Capacity**: Always a power of two, starting from a default of 16, up to a maximum of `1 << 30`.
 - **Load factor**: 0.75, matching `java.util.HashMap`.
 - **Occupancy tracking**: `IntToIntMap` uses `IntBitSet` to track occupied slots. `IntSet` uses a `-1` sentinel in its `keys` array. `IntToObjectMap` uses an `EMPTY_SLOT` sentinel in its `values` array. `ObjectSet`, `ObjectToIntMap`, and `ObjectMap` use `null` as an empty-slot sentinel — no separate occupancy tracker needed.
-- **Removal**: All map and set classes use backward-shift deletion — cleared slots trigger a compacting scan that shifts subsequent chain entries backward, eliminating the need for tombstones or full rehash on removal.
+- **Removal**: All map and set classes use Knuth's gap-shifting deletion — a cleared slot triggers a compacting scan with an independent scanner `j` that skips non-shiftable entries (checked via `inInterval`), shifting eligible entries backward into the gap.
+This eliminates the need for tombstones or full rehash on removal.
 - **Thread safety**: None of the classes are thread-safe.
 - **IntSet compact encoding**: 27-bit key + 5-bit offset packed into hash table slots, allowing up to 32 elements per slot without extra indirection.
 - **Iterators**: All collections use custom inner-class iterators that walk internal arrays directly — no intermediate `ArrayList` allocation.
 Every iterator supports `remove()` by delegating to the collection's internal removal logic (which handles `shiftBack` and slot cleanup).
 After `remove()`, the iterator re-syncs its cursor from the last-removed position to account for any shifted entries.